support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

-Interior of a Bromsgrove Nailmaker Filling Cartridges with Dynamite Powder at Isleten, Near Fluelen, Switzerland On the Way to the Front, Preparing for Action Hand Scutchers at Work Barefoot Girls Sifting Dust in a Brickyard Fitting Toe-Caps to Slipper-Tops Matting weavers James Watt at work on the steam engine The Cheating Neapolitan Chestnut Huckster Worsted Manufacturing Grinders at work on a wheel, c1880 Bastissage (engraving) Matting-Weavers Coin making, gold blades.
-Chromolithography of the end of the 19th century File Cutters at Work, Wickersley, South Yorkshire Shoemaking at the Philanthropic Society Hand-scutchers at work, c1880 Sifting the Dust Sketches at the Royal Mint, Tower Hill; One of the Rolling Rooms Life with the Victorians: A Death in the Family Engraving Depicting the Village Blacksmith Getting in the Thin End of the Wedge, or, "Strike while the iron is hot" Description of children Potters, from Melting House at the Paris Mint Imperiale foundry of Douai, manufacture of a barrel in steel rod. engraving Bread The Butter Plate, number 134, Satirical in B & W Large English industries: Walter Evans cotton spinning in England in 1863.
-Manufacture of coils
+Interior of a Bromsgrove Nailmaker Filling Cartridges with Dynamite Powder at Isleten, Near Fluelen, Switzerland On the Way to the Front, Preparing for Action Hand Scutchers at Work Barefoot Girls Sifting Dust in a Brickyard Fitting Toe-Caps to Slipper-Tops Matting weavers James Watt at work on the steam engine The Cheating Neapolitan Chestnut Huckster Worsted Manufacturing Grinders at work on a wheel, c1880 Bastissage (engraving) Matting-Weavers In the Smithy Coin making, gold blades.
+Chromolithography of the end of the 19th century File Cutters at Work, Wickersley, South Yorkshire Shoemaking at the Philanthropic Society Hand-scutchers at work, c1880 Skinning the Moose (engraving) Sifting the Dust Sketches at the Royal Mint, Tower Hill; One of the Rolling Rooms Engraving Depicting the Village Blacksmith Life with the Victorians: A Death in the Family Charles Dickens as a boy in the blacking factory Little Workers: Glass Blowing Getting in the Thin End of the Wedge, or, "Strike while the iron is hot" Description of children Potters, from Melting House at the Paris Mint

 Show more similar artworks